 Now that you're in your 40s, you're going to have to decide whether that ice cream is worth the bloating, cramping, and diarrhea it might give you.
 But why does this happen?
 Well, a surprising number of people develop a lactose intolerance as they age.
 Specifically, according to the National Institute of Health, roughly 65 percent of people experience lactose intolerance later in life as the body's levels of lactase, the enzyme that breaks down lactose, decreases.

 By the time you reach 40, you've probably already noticed gray hairs here and there.
 However, this is nothing to worry about.
 According to The Library of Congress's science reference pages, this is merely the result of a natural decrease in the amount of melanin your body is producing.

 Your hair starts thinning.

-Nearly everyone will experience some hair loss as they get older.
-In fact, 40 percent of whom will see visible hair loss by the time they reach 40.
-This is due to hormonal changes, which alter the re-growth rate of hair.
+Nearly everyone will experience some sort of hair loss as they get older.
+In fact, 40 percent of women will see visible hair loss by the time they reach 50, according to a 2015 study published in the Journal of the American Academy of Dermatology.